altocodenl/tagaway-mobile/tagaway/lib/readme.md

    }
 ```

-We now define `tagPiv`, the function that is in charge of handling the logic for tagging or untagging a piv, whether the piv is local or cloud.
+We now define `toggleTags`, the function that is in charge of handling the logic for tagging or untagging a piv, whether the piv is local or cloud.

 The function takes three arguments:
 - A `piv`, which can be either a local piv or a cloud piv.